 1. Grease and prepare a tray ready to pour your Jugu pak into.

-2. Roast the peanuts.
+2. Roast the nuts separately.
 The best way is to put them in microwave proof dish and cook them for 2-3 minutes.

-3. Once cool, rub them with your hands and remove the husk.
+3. Once cool, rub them with your hands and remove the husks from the peanuts.
 Try to resist eating them at this stage if you wish to taste the jugu paak.

 6. Make the slices whist the Peanut brittle/jugu paak is hot.